Back to School Sale: $100 OFF Sitewide Shop now

 Part 2: Primary Hyperhidrosis

-Primary HyperhidrosisPrimary hyperhidrosis is a condition in which the body sweats excessively without any trigger or known cause.
+Primary HyperhidrosisPrimary hyperhidrosis is when the body sweats excessively without any trigger or known cause.
 It is an idiopathic entity that is believed to result from a genetic mutation as it runs in families.

 Also known as primary focal hyperhidrosis, you are more likely to sweat on the hands, feet, armpits, and face if you have this condition.
 The patients usually present before their mid-twenties.
 So, if you wonder why my armpits sweat so much even with deodorant, this is the cause.

 Furthermore, it is a chronic disease that is difficult to manage with home remedies and general measures.
-Therefore, there is a need for medical or surgical intervention in this condition.
+Therefore, medical or surgical intervention is needed in this condition.

 Part 3: Secondary Hyperhidrosis